Zhangxinyue2002/ISDN3000C_Lab09_template/questions.md

 ### Question 6
 **In the `docker-compose.yml` setup, Nginx is configured to `proxy_pass http://flask-app:5000`.
 How does the Nginx container know the IP address of the `flask-app` container?**

-Docker Compose automatically creates a **custom bridge network** for all services defined in the `docker-compose.yml` file.
-Within this network, Docker provides built-in **DNS resolution** that maps service names to their container IP addresses.
+Docker Compose is pretty smart - it automatically creates a network for all the containers and gives them their own internal DNS system.

-When Nginx needs to connect to `http://flask-app:5000`, Docker's internal DNS server resolves the hostname `flask-app` to the actual IP address of the Flask container.
-This eliminates the need to manually configure IP addresses and makes the setup portable and maintainable.
-The service name becomes the hostname within the Docker network.
+So when I use `flask-app` as the hostname, Docker's DNS just looks it up and finds which container that is and what its IP address is.
+It's like how website names get turned into IP addresses, but it happens automatically inside Docker.
+This is way easier than having to figure out IP addresses manually, especially since container IPs can change.

 ---